Silver: NBA will address player concerns before return

 Portland Trail Blazers guard Damian Lillard, who also took part in the ESPN

-event, said he gets the differing opinions and supports players using their
+"Return of Sports" event, said he gets the differing opinions and supports

 "I can only speak for myself -- but I think it goes for other guys as well --